Nepal Tourist Visa:

 Getting a local SIM (NTC or Ncell) for the Mardi Trek:

 For tourists, a local SIM (Ncell or NTC) is a convenient option for communication and mobile internet.
-You can use this SIM during the Mardi Himal trek as the mobile network works fine.Â
+You can use this SIM during the Mardi Himal trek as the mobile network works fine.

-Where to get the Sim?
+Where to get the SIM?

 - From Tribhuvan International Airport.

-Required document to obtain the SIM?
+Required documents to obtain the SIM?

 - Your original passport with a valid visa.